-For simplification, the amount of the write-down can be determined by comparing the fair value of the investment in the subsidiary with the total of the carrying amount of the net assets of the subsidiary in the consolidated financial statements and the net carrying amount of goodwill.
-Regardless of whether this comparison produces a positive or a
+The key logic of that test borrows on the same rationale as for implied goodwill, but uses a simplified methodology: Under German GAAP, the amount of the write-down can be determined by comparing the fair value of the investment in the subsidiary with the total of the carrying amount of the net assets of the subsidiary in the consolidated financial statements and the net carrying amount of goodwill.
+Regardless of whether this comparison produces a positive or a negative difference, entities are additionally encouraged to examine whether material unrecognised reserves and liabilities that require a change in the amount of the writedown have arisen since the date of initial consolidation.
+We would be happy to explain the rationale in more detail should the IASB wish to consider this alternative.